-Solution: We are characterizing the critical role of key transcription factors, micro RNA’s and endogenously synthesized soluble peptides in their ability to modulate/enhance epithelial and endothelial repair in the kidney following injury.
+Solution: We are not only characterizing the critical role of epigenetic modifications as well as key transcription factors in kidney tissue repair but are also testing the efficacy of endogenously synthesized soluble peptides in their ability to modulate/enhance epithelial and endothelial repair in the kidney following injury.

 Impact: Given that kidney regeneration is a major determinant of outcome for patients with kidney damage, these studies aim at providing opportunities for the use of novel molecules as therapeutic agents in kidney disease.